We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - dairy products

 Carbonated drinks may also irritate or contribute to other symptoms, such as bloating and cramps.
-People should also avoid alcohol while dealing with diarrhea.
+People should also avoid alcohol when dealing with diarrhea.

-While many sports drinks contain electrolytes that may help with dehydration, they often contain added sugars or artificial sweeteners.
-Coconut water or electrolyte-enhanced water are good alternatives.
+Although many sports drinks contain electrolytes that may help with dehydration, they often have added sugars or artificial sweeteners.
+Coconut water and electrolyte-enhanced water are good alternatives.

-In addition to following a diet that will help relieve diarrhea, there are several other remedies a person can take to make a swift recovery.
+In addition to following a diet that will help relieve diarrhea, a person can try several other remedies to make a swift recovery.

-Other diarrhea treatments include bismuth subsalicylate (Pepto Bismol) and Ioperamide (Imodium).
+Other diarrhea treatments include bismuth subsalicylate (Pepto Bismol) and loperamide (Imodium).
 These drugs can help relieve occasional cases of diarrhea and may be helpful to have on hand in a medicine cupboard.

-People with diarrhea should also ensure they get enough rest, as putting the body in stressful situations while dealing with diarrhea may make matters worse.
+People with diarrhea should also ensure that they get enough rest, as putting the body under stress while dealing with diarrhea may prolong recovery.

-Hydration is also vital when managing diarrhea.
-Drink plenty of water throughout the day.
+Hydration is also vital when managing diarrhea, so people should drink plenty of water throughout the day.

-Blood or mucus may appear in the stool in more serious cases of diarrhea.
-This is often accompanied by a fever and requires a visit to the doctor as soon as possible.
+Blood or mucus may appear in the stool in more serious cases of diarrhea, which can also involve fever.
+Anyone with these symptoms should speak with a doctor as soon as possible.

 Untreated diarrhea can also lead to serious complications, including dehydration.
 A person with severe diarrhea may require hospitalization and intravenous electrolytes.

-Parents or guardians should carefully monitor any children with diarrhea.
-If symptoms do not clear up with 24 hours, they should call the doctor for guidance.
+Parents or caregivers should carefully monitor any children with diarrhea.
+If the symptoms do not clear up within 24 hours, they should call a doctor for guidance.

-If a child shows any signs of dehydration, seek immediate medical care.
-Signs include:
+If a child shows any signs of dehydration, it is essential to seek immediate medical care.
+The signs

 - dry mouth

-- dry diaper for longer than 3 hours
+- dry diaper for 3 hours or more

 - weight loss